Basementsaver Emergency Backup Sump Pumps By Aquamedic

 • The thing to remember is that you have to get sufficient water flow to the water powered pump for it to operate efficiently.
 The input water line must fit the Basementsaver WP pump inlet (WP1:1/2" or 3/4", WP2: 3/4", and WP3 3/4" or 1"), and should be as unrestricted as possible.

-• WP-Series Backup Pumps are rated for use to 100 psi.
-I recommend that if your water pressure continuously exceeds 90 psi your best choice is to install a Basementsaver HP High Pressure water powered pump.
-The newly available HP-Series pumps are rated for use from 75 - 150 psi, and there are 3 available models with otherwise identical specifications to the WP-Series pumps.
+• WP-Series Backup Pumps are rated for use to 100psi.
+However, if your water pressure continuously exceeds 100psi your best choice is to install a Basementsaver HP High Pressure water powered pump.
+The newly available HP-Series pumps are rated for use from 75-150psi, and there are 3 available models with otherwise identical specifications to the WP-Series pumps.

 • Backflow Prevention is rapidly becoming a hot issue in many areas across North America, and all WP and HP models are specifically designed to prevent backflow to your potable water system under normal operating circumstances.
 However, more and more local codes are beginning to insist on the use of 'approved' backflow prevention devices.
 If you are in one of these areas you should select a WPA-Series Pump or HPA-Series Pump, which feature 'approved' Atmospheric Vacuum Breakers (AVBs).